 Cyanuric acid (CYA) is well known in the pool business.
 It serves as a protection shield for chlorine against sunlight.
 The Sun’s ultraviolet rays degrade chlorine very quickly, creating a problem for outdoor pools.
 Studies show that sunlight can be wipe out chlorine by 75-90% in a matter of two hours.
 The half-life of chlorine—when exposed to direct sunlight—is about 45 minutes.
 That means half your chlorine is gone in 45 minutes.
 Another 45 minutes, another half of your chlorine is gone.
 So on and so forth.

 CYA impacts water in so many ways, we would be doing a disservice to the industry to ignore it.
-Understanding CYA is a cornerstone of what we teach, and Minimal CYA is one of our Four Pillars of Proactive Pool Care.
+Understanding CYA is a cornerstone of what we teach.

 A chlorine stabilizer is needed, otherwise you will be using (and losing) chlorine all day, every day.
 Chlorine used to be added daily up until the discovery of cyanuric acid in 1956.
 This article will outline a few things you should know about cyanuric acid.